raeven-co/sether/README.md

 streams text.
 Sether doesn't care who's on the other end; it operates on the text stream.

-**Status:** `0.3.0` — opt-in identity pack (names, DOB, passport, address), secrets pack, SSE/JSON-stream mode, audit events, and drop-in middlewares for Express / fetch / OpenAI / Anthropic.
+**Status:** `0.4.1` — opt-in identity pack with multilingual labels (names, DOB, passport, address), secrets pack, SSE/JSON-stream mode, audit events, and drop-in middlewares for Express / fetch / OpenAI / Anthropic.
 A product of **[Raeven, Inc.](https://admin.raevenmarket.com.ng)**

 ---